majn/telegram-purple/README.md

 The username is your current phone number, including your full country prefix.
 For Germany, this would be '+49', resulting in a user name like '+49151123456'.
 Telegram will verify your phone number by sending you a code via sms.
 You will be prompted for this code, once that happens.

+#### Buddy List

+Like in the official Telegram apps, the displayed buddy list consists of all active conversations.

+##### Foreign Users

+Foreign users, like for example people you only know through a group chat but never had any conversation with, will not be part of your buddy list by default.
+You can add those users to the buddy list by clicking on "Add contact..." in the users context menu.

 #### Using secret chats

 You can use Telegram secret chats with this plugin, they will show up as a new buddy with a '!' in front of the buddy name.